woutishere122/BEWA/README.md

 ![afbeelding](https://github.com/woutishere122/BEWA/assets/167521585/d34aed26-caf9-419a-9dfc-0f27454cef93)

-In the 'Stats' tab:
+In the `Stats` tab:

-We used 'Mixed effects: FLAME 1'
+We used `Mixed effects: FLAME 1`

 ![afbeelding](https://github.com/woutishere122/BEWA/assets/167521585/bcc0311a-ad47-4088-bfef-b234469631b5)

-In the Model setup wizard we selected 'two groups, unpaired' with the first group (low anxiety) counting up to 21 people.
+In the Model setup wizard we selected `two groups, unpaired` with the first group (low anxiety) counting up to 21 people.

 ![afbeelding](https://github.com/woutishere122/BEWA/assets/167521585/662dfd7a-dfa5-4df6-8bab-baa272bbb94c)

-This caused us to have 2 main EVs: 'Low trait anxiety' and 'High trait anxiety'
+This caused us to have 2 main EVs: `Low trait anxiety` and `High trait anxiety`

-When looking at 'Full model setup', we see these two groups.
+When looking at `Full model setup`, we see these two groups.
 However, because our input data was not categorised in order of anxiety groups, we had to manually fill in our matrix.
 '1' standing for being in that group and having that explanatory variable, '0' for not having it.
 The 'Group' was also matched to the correct groups, in order for a more accurate statistical analyses.

 ![afbeelding](https://github.com/woutishere122/BEWA/assets/167521585/079673fd-3c0d-43c6-be4a-8b78e938b5ce)